“Cornelius said to me, ‘Stop buying art and collecting artists. Your soul is craving creativity. Just start painting.’”

 It was a while before MONK came about and looking back now everything – of course – seems to have happened in its own time, at the right time.

 And the very naming of MONK is significant.
 It is a specific reference and many people ask about the title, how it plays into the relationship between spirituality and art.
-I suppose it actually goes back to the Salons I ran with Cornelius – there was a sense of community there, albeit a pop up community, we were each other’s creative neighbour, a tribe, a family.
+I suppose it actually goes back to the salons I ran with Cornelius – there was a sense of community there, albeit a pop-up community, we were each other’s creative neighbour, a tribe, a family.
 We nurtured each other.
 Then Cornelius died – too young, too young.
-And I sought to recover myself in painting and deepened my practise; and I returned to the idea of an online magazine, an online Salon, as we say in MONK, an inner space online.
+And I sought to recover myself in painting and deepened my practice; and I returned to the idea of an online magazine, an online salon – as we say in MONK: an inner space online.

 I didn’t as yet have the title.
-I had a strong sense of what I wanted to achieve – a sense of the sacred, an exploration and a meditation of art and the sacred.
-In fact I was running many different ideas around my mind, then we went on holiday to Cornwall.
+I had a strong sense of what I wanted to achieve – a sense of the sacred, an exploration and a meditation on art and the sacred.
+In fact, I was running many different ideas around my mind.
+And then we went on holiday to Cornwall.
 I was reading a biography of Vincent Van Gogh.
-I came across a passage that described his interest if not obsession in Monks – Japanese Monks.
+I came across a passage that described his interest in, if not obsession with, monks – Japanese monks.
 I remember putting the book down and saying out loud – MONK!
 So I can and do thank Vincent for that.
 He was so MONKish anyway, it was perfect.
 I have his image everywhere like an icon in my studio and occasionally call on him for help.
 Who know – maybe he hears.
-I like the idea of a committee on the other side… I have Cornelius down as Editor-in-Spirit.
+I like the idea of a committee on the other side … I have Cornelius down as Editor-in-Spirit.

 3 thoughts on “SOPHIE LÉVY BURTON Soul Sister”